|

 King Crab

-Regional Personal use red and blue king crab fishing (excluding the 11-A area) is open exclusively for Alaskan residents.
-To participate, anglers must hold a valid sport fishing license along with a 2025/2026 Southeast Alaska Regional Personal Use King Crab Permit.
+Personal use red and blue king crab fishing closed on March 31st and will reopen on July 1st, exclusively for Alaskan residents.
+To participate, anglers must hold a valid sport fishing license along with a 2026/2027 Southeast Alaska Regional Personal Use King Crab Permit.
 These are available at the ADF&G online store.
 Please check for Personal Use Emergency Orders, legal-size and pot configurations, and restrictions online.
 Section 11-A is currently CLOSED to Alaskan resident PU king crab fishing.
 Stay tuned for the Juneau area PU announcement later this year using the link above.
 Harvest must be reported online.
-Please check the 2025 Southeast Alaska Sport Fishing Regulations Summary booklet pages 34-37 for regulations specific to shellfish.
+Please check the 2026 Southeast Alaska Sport Fishing Regulations Summary booklet pages 40-45 for regulations specific to shellfish.

 Dungeness and Tanner Crab

-For Alaskan residents in the Juneau area, licensed anglers may retain up to 20 male Dungeness crabs, with a minimum width of 6 1/2 inches and 30 male Tanner crabs, with a minimum width of 5 1/2 inches.
+For Alaskan residents in the Juneau area, licensed anglers can keep 20 Dungeness males, a 6 ½" minimum width.
 While taking Dungeness crab, 5 pots or 10 rings per person may be used, with a max of 10 pots or 20 rings per vessel.
 While taking Tanner crab, no more than 4 pots or 10 rings per vessel may be used.
 In total, no more than 5 pots per person and 10 pots per vessel may be used for taking shellfish regardless of pot type.

 For nonresidents in the Juneau area, licensed anglers can keep 3 male Tanner and Dungeness crab (in combination).
-Tanner males need to be 5 1/2 inch minimum width and Dungeness males need to be 6 1/2 inch minimum width.
+Tanner males need to be 5 ½" minimum width and Dungeness males need to be 6 ½" minimum width.

 Shrimp